EvgeniyBurdin/valdec/README.md

 from valdec.dec import validate

-@validate  # all with annotations and results def func(i: StrictInt, s: StrictStr) -> StrictInt:
+@validate  # all with annotations and return def func(i: StrictInt, s: StrictStr) -> StrictInt:
     return i